XanaduAI/SFOpenBoson/doc/bosehubbard.rst

 * :math:`J` represents the transfer integral or hopping term of the boson between nodes.
 * :math:`U` is the on-site interaction potential, the interaction strength between bosons on the same node.
 This can be attractive (:math:`U<0`) or repulsive (:math:`U>0`).
 * :math:`\mu` is the chemical potential, dependent on the number of bosons per node.
-* :math:`V` is the dipole-dipole or nearest neighbour interaction term, the interaction strength between bosons on adjacent nodes.
+* :math:`V` is the dipole-dipole or nearest-neighbour interaction term, the interaction strength between bosons on adjacent nodes.
 Like the on-site interaction, this can be attractive or repulsive.

 CV decomposition
 ----------------

 As the Bose-Hubbard Hamiltonian is time-independent, it suffices to find a continuous-variable (CV) gate decomposition for the unitary operator :math:`\hat{U}=e^{-i\hat{H}t}` :cite:`kalajdzievski2018`.
-Let's consider the case :math:`V=0` (i.e. no nearest neighbour interactions).
+Let's consider the case :math:`V=0` (i.e., no nearest-neighbour interactions).
 In this case, we can rewrite the Hamiltonian in the following form:

 .. math::